 Asarum canadense Linnaeus.
 Common name: Common Wild Ginger.
 Phenology: Apr-May.
 Habitat: Rich deciduous forests in circumneutral soils.
-Distribution: NB and QC west to MN, south to NC and AL.
+Distribution: New Brunswick and Québec west to Minnesota, south to North Carolina and Alabama.

 Origin/Endemic status: Native